knative/docs/blog/docs/articles/performance-test-with-slos.md

 Try the following enhancements and variations of the above tutorials.

+1. Try the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service) with your own Knative HTTP service.
+At a minimum, you will need to modify the `ready.ksvc` and `http.url` parameters in order to to match your service.
+You can also explore other parameters of the [`http` task](https://iter8.tools/0.11/user-guide/tasks/http/) in order to configure the number of requests, queries per second, duration, the number of parallel connections, and various types of request payloads.
-1. Explore the parameters of the [`http` task](https://iter8.tools/0.11/user-guide/tasks/http/) used in the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service) above, and the [`grpc` task](https://iter8.tools/0.11/user-guide/tasks/grpc/) used in the [gRPC tutorial](#tutorial-performance-test-for-knative-grpc-service) above.
-Configure load related parameters such as the number of requests, queries per second, duration, and the number of parallel connections as per your needs, and configure various types of request payloads.
-Use the [`grpc` task](https://iter8.tools/0.11/user-guide/tasks/grpc/) for performance testing of streaming gRPC.
+2. Try the [gRPC tutorial](#tutorial-performance-test-for-knative-grpc-service) with your own Knative gRPC service.
+At a minimum, you will need to modify the `ready.ksvc`, `grpc.host`, `grpc.call`, `grpc.data`, and `grpc.protoURL` parameters in order to match your service.
+You can also explore other parameters of [`grpc` task](https://iter8.tools/0.11/user-guide/tasks/grpc/) in order to configure the number of requests, queries per second, duration, number of parallel connections, and various types of request payloads.
+You can also use the [`grpc` task](https://iter8.tools/0.11/user-guide/tasks/grpc/) for performance testing of streaming gRPC.
-2. Configure the [assess task](https://iter8.tools/0.11/user-guide/tasks/assess/) used in the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service) above with other SLOs based on [Iter8's built-in HTTP metrics](https://iter8.tools/0.11/user-guide/tasks/http/#metrics).
+3. Configure the [assess task](https://iter8.tools/0.11/user-guide/tasks/assess/) used in the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service) above with other SLOs based on [Iter8's built-in HTTP metrics](https://iter8.tools/0.11/user-guide/tasks/http/#metrics).
 Similarly, configure the [assess task](https://iter8.tools/0.11/user-guide/tasks/assess/) used in the [gRPC tutorial](#tutorial-performance-test-for-knative-grpc-service) above with other SLOs based on [Iter8's built-in gRPC metrics](https://iter8.tools/0.11/user-guide/tasks/grpc/#metrics).
-3. Assert experiment outcomes, view experiment logs, and clean up the experiment as documented in [this example](https://iter8.tools/0.11/getting-started/your-first-experiment/).
+4. Assert experiment outcomes, view experiment logs, and clean up the experiment as documented in [this example](https://iter8.tools/0.11/getting-started/your-first-experiment/).
-4. Run experiments in your local environment instead of a Kubernetes cluster.
+5. Run experiments in your local environment instead of a Kubernetes cluster.
 Local experimentation is documented in [this example](https://iter8.tools/0.11/tutorials/integrations/local/).